Johnny Bright incident: Wilbanks Smith

 Wilbanks Smith received over 1,000 letters regarding the incident.
-Most of the mail was hate mail or death threats, but some was congratulatory and thankful.
+Most of the mail was hate mail or death threats, but some were congratulatory and thankful.
 Smith maintained that he was not racist, the hit was "not a racial incident," and that he had landed "the same hit" on a white player earlier in the game.
-He never apologized for the incident, but said in 2012 that he was glad the incident had helped to integrate college football, saying "It took me a long time before I could smile about it.
+He never apologized for the incident, but said in 2012, that he was glad the incident had helped to integrate college football, saying "It took me a long time before I could smile about it.
 But now I can.
 I think it was a tool [Civil Rights'] organizations used, and it was very effective."
 Smith died on January 14, 2020, at the age of 89.

 OSU apology

 On September 28, 2005, Oklahoma State University President David J. Schmidly wrote a letter to Drake President David Maxwell formally apologizing for the incident.
 The apology came 22 years after Bright's death.
 Schmidly, reiterating a conversation earlier in the month over the phone, called the team's behavior that day "an ugly mark on Oklahoma State University and college football".